Crisis Help

 1. Contact a registered psychologist or private ADHD assessment clinic directly.
 No GP referral is needed.
 Use the College of Psychologists of Ontario directory at cpo.on.ca (opens in a new tab) to verify credentials.

 2. Complete an intake form and book an assessment.
-A comprehensive psychoeducational assessment includes clinical interview, rating scales, cognitive testing (e.g., WAIS-IV), and a full written report of 20-40 pages.
+A comprehensive psychoeducational assessment includes a clinical interview, rating scales, cognitive testing (for example WAIS-IV), and a full written report of 20 to 40 pages.

-3. Assessment fees range from approximately $2,200 to $3,500 in Ontario (2025-2026).
+3. Assessment fees range from approximately $2,200 to $3,500 in Ontario (2025 to 2026).
 Some clinics offer payment plans.
 The result is not guaranteed to be conclusive.
 Further testing may be recommended at additional cost.

 4. Check your insurance coverage.
 WUSA's student care plan covers 80% up to $800 per calendar year for a registered psychologist.
-Employer plans typically cover $1,000-$3,000/year for psychological services.
+Employer plans typically cover $1,000 to $3,000 per year for psychological services.

 5. Receive your written report.
 This is typically accepted by university accessibility offices, employers, and for disability tax credit applications.
-Bring it to your GP to discuss medication, as psychologists cannot prescribe.
+Bring it to your GP to discuss medication, since psychologists cannot prescribe.

 Ontario University Students